 Preparing Skilled Emergency Medicine Physicians at Carilion Clinic - Virginia Tech Carilion

-The Carilion Clinic - Virginia Tech Carilion Emergency Medicine Residency program is excited for the arrival of its third class in July 2013.
+The Carilion Clinic - Virginia Tech Carilion Emergency Medicine Residency program is excited for the arrival of its fourth class in July 2014.
 The PGY 1-3 curriculum emphasizes time in the emergency department beginning in the PGY-1 year.
 Carefully constructed rotations enhance an evidence-based curriculum specializing in:

 - Interactive didactics

 - Experience in the practice of rural emergency medicine.

 Residents will be given strong exposure to academic medicine and clinical research with emphasis on the ability to use current, peer-reviewed evidence to create scientifically sound and culturally sensitive management plans.